jakoboo/watchtower/README.md

 [...]

-// Signal watchtower that we are done, and it can become ready whenever queue blocking tasks are resolved. void watchtower.ready();
+// Signal watchtower that we are done, and it can become ready whenever queued startup tasks are resolved. void watchtower.ready();
 ```